GiRumSam174/Scopa/README.md

 No adds and no special permission requirements!

-To install on your device, go to https://girumsam174.github.io/Scopa/ then go to your browser's menu and click add to homescreen.
+To play offline and install on your device, go to https://girumsam174.github.io/Scopa/ then go to your browser's menu and click add to homescreen.

 Click on the title to see your game stats.